Doug Armstrong

 Back to Top

-I currently chair the Oceania Section of the Reintroduction Specialist Group (RSG).
+I chair the Oceania Section of the Conservation Translocation Specialist Group CTSG).
 The RSG is one of several specialist groups within the Species Survival Commission which is part of the IUCN.
-My role is to advise on various issues to do with reintroduction, facilitate contact between Oceania reintroduction practitioners and reintroduction practioners overseas, and facilitate networking among reintroduction practitioners in Oceania.
-My main initiative has been to create a reintroduction web site, which provides extensive information on what's going on in reintroduction in Australasia, particularly in New Zealand.
+My role is to advise on various issues to do with reintroduction, facilitate contact between Oceania reintroduction practitioners and reintroduction practitioners overseas, and facilitate networking among reintroduction practitioners in Oceania.
+One initiative was creating the CTSG Oceania web site, which provided extensive information on what's going on in reintroduction in Oceania, particularly in New Zealand.

 Back to Top